Climate Chronograph

-authored by nature, the memorial is an apolitical datum for public witness of cultural and natural histories in the making, reframing the climate debate in the irrefutable language of the land and sea.
+Authored by nature, the memorial is an apolitical datum of cultural and natural histories in the making.
+As a processional gauge of advancing seas, Climate Chronograph reframes the climate debate in the irrefutable language of the land and sea for public witness in real time.

 design